Innovative products and ideas can help resolve societal issues and increase wealth.

 - innovative startups (5 years old or newer)

-- academic, hbo and TO2 innovative startups (whose economic activities directly and immediately result from research by a university or academic hospital)
+- academic, hbo (polytechnic) and TO2 innovative startups (whose economic activities directly and immediately benefit from research by a university or academic hospital)

 For the period 1 January up to and including 31 December 2021, a budget of € 6 million has been set aside for Proof-of-concept funding for SMEs and innovative startups.
 For academic, polytechnic and TO2 start-ups there is € 2.75 million available for the period 4 January up to and including 9 March 2021.

 Applications are evaluated by the Proof-of-concept funding advisory committee.
 We deal with applications in the order they are submitted and evaluate each application individually as to whether it meets the requirements.
 If it does, you will receive the requested loan (if there is still budget available).
 Our decision period is limited to a maximum of 13 weeks.